Garage Sale Alternatives

 - Have a garage sale anyway just for the experience, meet your neighbors, meet all sorts of people, your kids can learn negotiation skills and you'll know what to do differently next time.

-- You could try listing individual or grouped items on online auction sites.
+- Or, you could try listing individual or grouped items on online auction sites.
 See the next section for more information.

-You're considering having a garage sale but you've heard about people selling stuff on the Internet by using an online auction site like eBay.
-Should you do this instead of having a garage sale?
+You're considering having a garage sale but you've heard about people selling stuff on the Internet by using Facebook Marketplace, Varagesale, Letgo, Offerup, (OfferUp vs LetGo: Which One is Good?), Craigslist or an online auction site like eBay.
+Should you do this instead of having a "in real life" garage sale?

 - When the item is unlikely to appeal to many local buyers but have a better chance of finding a buyer nationally who is willing to pay a top-dollar price.
 It may be a specialized collectible or "one of a set" or an "orphaned" item to complete the set.
 Some examples of "one of a set" or an "orphaned" item are: